LiberTEM/LiberTEM/docs/source/udf.rst

 which returns a view into a numpy array.
 For this to work, the name has to be a valid Python identifier.

-Examples of buffer declarations (this is a :code:`dict` as it would be returned by :meth:`~libertem.udf.UDF.get_result_buffers`):
+Examples of buffer declarations (this is a :code:`dict` as it should be returned by :meth:`~libertem.udf.UDF.get_result_buffers`):

 .. code-block:: python